kailash-manasarovar/statement/docs/timeline/2025/january.md

 ![No ordinary girl](../../content/images/no-ordinary-girl.jpg)

-- While I'm looking at the images on the notebook of a bookshelf containing hundreds of books about superhero girls, I'm reminded of the artist trumpet-teacher's painting of the three pedophile-porn-horror siblings: Bruno trumpet-teacher with a gaping vacuum around his lower chakras, Gloria music-school secretary, and their brother [who blew in my face outside the tunnel](../2024/march/13-end.md#did-they-rob-my-crypto-account), all reading comic books.
+- While I'm looking at the images on the notebook of a bookshelf containing hundreds of books about superhero girls, I'm reminded of the artist trumpet-teacher's painting of the three pedophile-porn-horror siblings: big ole [Bruno trumpet-teacher](../../crimes/protagonists/vidal-sastre.md#a-man-called-bruno-with-at-least-one-son-called-bruno) with a gaping vacuum around his lower chakras, [Gloria music-school secretary](../../crimes/protagonists/domingo-et-al.md#gloria-the-school-receptionist), and their brother [who blew in my face outside the tunnel](../2024/march/13-end.md#distraction-then-drugging), all reading comic books.
 - The painting's background was this notebook; except the superhero was male.
-- This notebook feature in extraordinary miracles later on in the year and in the future.
+- This notebook features in extraordinary miracles later on in the year, and in the future too, none of them planned (it's hard not to plan but when I don't the miracles - sedated memories returning very much part of that - are amazing).
-- I believe this now to be proof of a solid telepathic and intuitive communication with squirrel.
+- I believe this now to be unquestionable proof of a solid telepathic and intuitive communication ability with squirrel.
-- I guess we'll find out for sure shortly.

 ### An excited bookseller